Gabriella439/grace/CONTRIBUTING.md

 [`haskell-language-server`](https://github.com/haskell/haskell-language-server)
 for interactive development.

-This project also provides a `shell.nix` for Nix users, but it's not necessary for project development.
+This project also provides `devShells` for Nix users, but it's not necessary for project development.

 The project tries to be as maintainable possible, meaning that most mistakes